-BDO USA, LLP served as CEL-SCI's independent registered public accountant for the two years ended September 30, 2016.
+BDO USA, LLP served as CEL-SCI's independent registered public accountant for the two years ended September 30, 2017.
 The following table shows the aggregate fees billed to CEL-SCI for these years by BDO USA, LLP:

-Year Ended September 30,
+Year Ended September 30, er 30,

-20 2016 2015
+2017 2016

-Audit Fees \$ 311,000 \$ 362,000
+Audit Fees \$ 375,000 \$ 311,000

-Audit Related Fees -
+Audit Related Fees - -

-Tax Fees All Other Fees - -
+Tax Fees - -

 All Other Fees - -

+75

 Audit fees represent amounts billed for professional services rendered for the audit of CEL-SCI's annual financial statements and the reviews of the financial statements included in CEL-SCI's 10-Q reports for the fiscal year and all regulatory filings.
-See Note 1 to the financial statements included with this report for more information.